andreeamonu/FSND/README.md

 - [SQLAlchemy](https://www.sqlalchemy.org/) is the Python SQL toolkit and ORM we'll use handle the lightweight sqlite database.

 - [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension we'll use to handle cross origin requests from our frontend server.

+- [OAuth0](https://auth0.com/docs) is the authorisation platform we'll use to control the access to the application.

 ## Database Setup
 With Postgres running, restore a database using the casting_agency.psql file provided.
 Just run: